 Generalised support for developing academic English skills is available on Moodle for all students to access.
 In addition, cohorts of international students are provided with regular opportunities to gather for tutorials with a focus on reviewing assessment material and looking to improve appropriate academic English language use.
 International students are welcome to fully participate in all student life offerings at AC, as well as day-trips designed especially for international students, to showcase Australian customs and culture.
 For more information, please contact our International Support Office: ISO@ac.edu.au

 Diversity and equity are core to the Mission, Vision and Values of AC.
 As noted in the Diversity and Equity Policy, AC is committed to providing an environment for staff, research candidates and students that is free from discrimination based on income, age, disability, social and ethnic background, location or gender.
+Objectives and projects are outlined in the Diversity and Equity Plan.

 Diversity and equity are supported through range of other policies, including: